Definitions, history and cultural influence.

 - The Democratic Empire of Sunda, which claims to be the Government of the Kingdom of Sunda (an ancient kingdom in present-day Indonesia) in exile in Switzerland, made media headlines when two so-called princesses, Lamia Roro Wiranatadikusumah Siliwangi Al Misri, and Fathia Reza Wiranatadikusumah Siliwangi Al Misiri, were detained by Malaysian authorities at the border with Brunei, on July 13, 2007, and are charged for entering the country without a valid passport.
 The hearing continues.

 - In 2010, a documentary film by Jody Shapiro entitled How to Start Your Own Country was screened as part of the Toronto International Film Festival.
-The documentary explored various micronations worldwide and analysed the concept of statehood and citizenship.
+The documentary explored various micronations worldwide and analyzed the concept of statehood and citizenship.
 Erwin Strauss, the author of the eponymous book, was interviewed as part of the film.

 - In 2010, a micronation conference was held on Dangar Island in Sydney, Australia.
 Micronations with representatives in attendance included the Empire of Atlantium, the Principality of Hutt River, the Principality of Wy, and the Gay and the Lesbian Kingdom of the Coral Sea Islands.